-Walking slowly, taking in the beauty of the natural jungle setting with dappled sunlight peeping though the towering trees, I approached the entrance of the main building where the magic heightened.
+Walking slowly, taking in the beauty of the natural jungle setting with dappled sunlight peeping through the towering trees, I approached the entrance of the main building where the magic heightened.

 It was an Alice in Wonderland experience and I questioned if it were real.

-Casa Malca comes with a provenance: it was formerly the home of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
-His reign of terror lasted ten years and during this time he became the most powerful and most feared man in Colombia for the ruthless way he ran his life.
+Casa Malca comes with an interesting provenance: it was formerly one of the holiday homes of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
+His reign of terror lasted ten years and during this time he became the most powerful and most feared man in Colombia.

-When I was in Colombia about four years ago, visiting Pablo Escobar’s ransacked apartment in Medellin, the guide who was telling me about Escobar said in passing that he owned a beach front property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.
+When I was in Colombia about four years ago, following Pablo Escobar’s story, my guide said in passing that the Drug Lord owned a beachfront property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.

 The story I was told was that Lio Malca fell in love with this property.
 It was horribly neglected and in probate and Mexican Law made it very difficult to unravel the details.
 But with patience and good lawyering, Malca succeeded and became the proud owner after Pablo Escobar.

-Entering The Casa, i walked over handmade Persian rugs, on either side of the entrance a floor to rooftop curtain was attached and on closer inspection, I became aware that the curtain was made of old wedding dresses – yes, two entire drapes of wedding dresses joined to form a curtain.
+Entering The Casa, I walked over handmade Persian rugs, thrown casually over the stone floor entrance.
+On either side, a floor to rooftop curtain was attached and on closer inspection, I became aware that the curtain was made of old wedding dresses, joined together – yes, two entire drapes of wedding dresses that formed a curtain.

 To add to the fantasy, chairs were suspended in the air on chains.
 The building was three floors high, with an entire wall covered in strips of bark that encased the front door.